This article originally appeared on VICE Indonesia.

 But while the regulations prevent debt collectors from resorting to violence, the fact that, to many, their sheer presence is intimidating, means that intimidation still plays a big part in what they do.
 Jemmy Tattoo, a thick-set debt collector who works for PT Laksana Cakrawala, told VICE that he has psychological tricks to convince stubborn debtors to pay up.

-“We all have our own roles,” Jemmy told VICE.
-“Some do the talking.
+“We all have our own roles,” Tattoo told VICE.
+“Some of us do the talking.
 Some of us show some strength.”

-Jemmy runs a crew of that numbers in the hundreds and one of his tactics is to overwhelm a person by flooding the street outside their home address with men who sit there and wait them out.
+Tattoo runs a crew with numbers in the hundreds and one of his tactics is to overwhelm a person by flooding the street outside their home with men who sit there and wait them out.
 Most of the time, this tactic works.

-And without men like Ferry and Jemmy, the country's banking industry would collapse, said Ina Primiana, an economics expert at the Center of Reform on Economics (CORE).
+And without men like Lasatira and Tattoo, the country's banking industry would collapse, said Ina Primiana, an economics expert at the Center of Reform on Economics (CORE).

-“The debt collection industry is like a safety net for banks,” Ina told VICE.
+“The debt collection industry is like a safety net for banks,” Primiana told VICE.
 “At the end of the day, banks have to secure their assets.”

-Ferry, for one, says that he is happy to exploit these stereotypes if it makes debtors pay up quicker.
-But just because people think he's some kind of hard-as-nails guy, doesn't mean his entire life is violence and fear.
+Lasatira, for one, says that he is happy to exploit these stereotypes if it makes debtors pay up faster.
+But just because people think he's some kind of tough guy, doesn't mean his entire life is filled with violence and fear.